jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

 }
 ```

-Note that in order to access the file, it must be in the same directory as the program or the full path to the file must be specified.
+Note that in order to access the file, it must be in the same directory as the program, or the full path to the file must be specified.

 Another important stream type is `stringstream`.
 It allows you to perform input and output operations on memory-based strings, which can be useful for parsing and formatting text.
 Here's an example of how to use `stringstream`: